-In this guide we will discover some of the top things to do in Sanya, China’s tropical answer to Hawaii!
-From pristine beaches to lush jungles, Sanya is packed with fun attractions to suit any interest and budget!
-Check out my Youtube vlog of Sanya for more!
+In this guide, we will discover some of the best things to do in Sanya, China’s tropical answer to Hawaii!
+From pristine beaches to lush jungle, Sanya is packed with fun attractions to suit any interest and budget!

 Where is Sanya